-- CLO.1: Implement skills to analyze algorithms and algorithm correctness. - CLO.2: Implement and analyze time complexities of algorithms using asymptotic analysis.
+- CLO.1: Implement skills to analyse algorithms and algorithm correctness. - CLO.2: Implement and analyse time complexities of algorithms using asymptotic analysis.

-Practical No. .
-Practical Name
+Practical No. Practical Name

 1. Array

 1.1 Array Traversing

 1.2 Array Insertion

 1.3 Array Deletion

 2. Linked List Implementation

 Creation, Insertion, Deletion and Traversal

 3. Stack

 3.1 Insertion and Deletion in stack using array

 3.2 Insertion and Deletion in stack using linked list

 4. Queue

 4.1 Insertion and Deletion in queue using array

 4.2 Insertion and Deletion in queue using linked list

 5. Polish Notations

 5.1 Infix to postfix

 5.2 Infix to prefix

 5.3 Evaluation of postfix

 6. Sorting and Searching in an Array

 6.1 Insertion Sort

 6.2 Selection Sort

 6.3 Linear Search

 6.4 Binary Search

 7. Multiple Stack Implementation

 8. Multiple Queue Implementation

-9. An Invigilator was giving duty in an examination hall and the roll no list was fixed and students are sitting.
-Suddenly, one student came in the class by 10 minutes late and invigilator has to allow to sit the student
+9. Write a program to find the closest pair of points using a divide and conquer

+strategy.
+Use the random number generator to generate a large number of points

+in a unit square as input to the algorithm.
+Test the correctness of the algorithm